The Day the Internet Was Born: ARPANET's TCP/IP Switch on January 1, 1983

 - Scalability: The hierarchical addressing scheme allowed the internet to grow exponentially, accommodating billions of devices and users.

-- Interoperability: The standardized protocols allowed different types of networks and devices to communicate with each other seamlessly.
+- Interoperability: The standardized protocols allowed different types of networks and devices to communicate with each other without friction.

 - Innovation: The open and modular architecture of TCP/IP fostered innovation, enabling the development of new applications and services.